theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 <img width="1065" height="839" alt="immagine" src="https://github.com/user-attachments/assets/ecc3c0bb-70c7-4800-a526-480ca29ea440" />

+## Usage

+1. Open a supported EXE.
+2. Make the required changes.
+3. Review them with **Changes / Details**.
+4. Save the modified executable with **Save As**.

+Modified EXEPACK executables are saved unpacked.
+The editor does not contain an EXEPACK compressor.
+Always keep a backup of the original executable and test modified executables before regular use.

 ## Release

-A standalone Windows executable is included.
+Standalone Windows executables included.
 Python is not required for normal use.